The Ford Focus RS is the Best Car You Probably Shouldn’t Buy

-Although the Focus RS is a larger car than its smaller counterpart, the Focus ST, the RS doesn’t seem to have much more rear space than the ST. That’s not really the biggest deal, but a more serious issue emerges.
+Although the Focus RS is a larger car than its smaller counterpart, the Focus ST, the RS doesn’t seem to have much more rear space than the RS’ little brother, the Ford Focus ST. That’s not really the biggest deal, but a more serious issue emerges.

-After a glowing and lengthy review of how great the motor is and the vast array of tuning options, Farah points out what might be the Focus RS’s biggest weakness; suspension.
+After a glowing and lengthy review of how great the motor is and the vast array of tuning options, Farah points out what might be the Focus RS’ biggest weakness; suspension.

 Ford built the RS with very, very stiff shocks.
-Unlike GM’s magnetic shocks that offer a wide range of dynamic settings, Ford’s shocks feel hard and way over sprung.
+Unlike GM’s magnetic shocks, which offer a wide range of dynamic settings, Ford’s shocks feel hard and way over sprung.
 Farah points out that these shocks are great on a perfectly smooth bit of road and allow for tons of smiles in “drift mode,” but the day-to-day reality of them is back-breaking abuse.

 Farah replaced the factory shocks and damper with KW Suspension and installed their DDC or Dynamic Damper Control adaptive coil-overs.
 He describes this upgrade as “transformative,” which he says he doesn’t use lightly.